Women SME Accelerator Programme

 At the same time, SMEs in the region are the backbone of the region’s private sector – representing 90 percent of the private sector in the region, and contributing to over 80 percent of jobs in the continent.
 Nonetheless, the challenges for SMEs, particularly those operating in agrifood systems, are many, with access to finance being the largest obstacle, followed by difficulties in doing business as a result of burdensome laws and regulations, as well as limited capacities and access to knowledge and technology also considered as challenges preventing them from expanding.
 COVID-19 has added to the pressures of business survival, growth and sustainability, and has served to urgently highlight the need for partnerships, leveraging knowledge, and innovative business models and strategies.
 For young women entrepreneurs, these challenges are even greater.

-The Food and Agriculture Organization of the United Nations (FAO) and the International Agri-Food Network (IAFN) are launching a pilot Accelerator Mentorship Programme to support women entrepreneurs in addressing key challenges and constraints they face in their businesses.
+The Food and Agriculture Organization of the United Nations (FAO) and the International Agri-Food Network (IAFN) have launched a pilot Accelerator Mentorship Programme to support women entrepreneurs in addressing key challenges and constraints they face in their businesses.

 Gender equality and women empowerment is central to FAO’s mandate – to achieve food security for all and reduce rural poverty.
 Ensuring gender equality and empowering women operating within the agrifood systems presents a unique opportunity to ensure that women-owned businesses not only invest in the agriculture and food, but that they are actively contributing to the agrifood systems transformation we are calling for.